A change of position that does not entail a change of location.

 Predominantly found on Mack Rides LSM Launch Coasters, this inversion is basically a Corkscrew, followed by a 180° banked turn that leads into another Corkscrew in the reverse direction.
 The element was designed by Intamin in 2005 for Maverick at Cedar Point in Ohio, USA and Mack Rides debuted their version on blue fire Megacoaster at Europa Park in Germany four years later.

+A loop that stands straight up at a 90° angle with the ground.
 The first Vertical Loops appeared during the early half of the 1900s and is one of the most common inversions in the world.
 Most Vertical Loops are elliptical in shape.
 Circular loops are common on Schwarzkopf coasters and are often more intense than elliptical loops.
 They are also used on a wide variety of coaster types like Bullet at Selva Mágica in Mexico and Goliath at Six Flags Fiesta Texas, USA.

 This inversion begins the same as a normal hill; however at the moment where the Zero-G Roll starts, the train begins to flip.
 The revolution lasts the same amount of time as the Zero-G, creating the sensation of floating and rolling at the same time.
 Many manufacturers use it on a variety of coaster types and the Inverted Coaster version can be seen on Patriot at Worlds Of Fun in Missouri, USA, while the RMC variant can be seen on Storm Chaser at Kentucky Kingdom, USA.